Estate Planning Questionnaire: A Comprehensive Guide Estate Planning Questionnaire: A Comprehensive Guide

 Purpose of the Questionnaire

-The estate planning questionnaire is designed to gather all necessary information to create a comprehensive estate plan.
-It ensures that no aspect of your estate is overlooked.
+The questionnaire for estate planning is structured in such a way as to help collect all the necessary data for the creation of a comprehensive estate plan.
+This guarantees that no part of your estate is forgotten.

 Key Components

-• Personal Information: Details about you and your family.
+• Personal Information: Information about you and your family.

-• Asset Inventory: A comprehensive list of your assets, including real estate, investments, and personal property.
+• Asset Inventory: A detailed description of your goods, such as real estate, stocks, and personal property.

 Completing the Estate Planning Questionnaire